pulibrary/figgy/README.md

 Lando will automatically set up docker images for Solr and Postgres which match the versions we use in Production.
-The ports will not collide with any other projects you're using Solr/Postgres for, and you can easily clean up with `lando destroy` or turn off all services with `lando spindown`.
+The ports will not collide with any other projects you're using Solr/Postgres for, and you can easily clean up with `lando destroy` or turn off all services with `lando poweroff`.

 1. Install Lando DMG from [[https://github.com/lando/lando/releases]]
 1. `lando start`